-House Buntings (Emberiza sahari) colonised Tangier in mid-2000 (Amezian et al. 2006), but it has never been recorded at Tétouan or at any other locality in northernmost Morocco outside of Tangier.
+House Buntings (Emberiza sahari) colonised Tangier in mid-2000 (see Amezian et al. 2006).
+However, despite searching the species has never been recorded at Tétouan or at any other locality in northernmost Morocco outside of Tangier.

-The House Bunting at Tétouan was recorded thanks to Yousef El Ouahabi who had been observing them visit his house to feed with the pigeons since a year or so.
-Recently, after describing his new visitors to us, he promised to send us the photographs to identify the birds (which he did, see photo 1).
+The House Bunting at Tétouan was recorded thanks to Yousef El Ouahabi who had been observing them visiting his house to feed with the pigeons since a year or so.
+Recently, after describing his new visitors to us, he promised to send us the photographs to identify the birds (photo below).

 The location where these birds have been discovered is near the Faculty of Sciences of Tétouan which is a bit far from the old town (the Medina).
 Since these birds nearly always search for “free food” especially in this part of the country, they are most likely present also in some hidden spots in the Medina of Tétouan.
 More photographs to follow if we found them there.